 How does this philosophy hold-up during a pandemic?
 Everything happens for a reason—really??
 Yes!
 I do believe we will come out of this crisis better than ever.
 I can think of a few immediate benefits I have experienced over this past year;

 The virus has helped dissolve the illusion of separation between us.
 We are all ONE!
 The virus knows no borders.

 We have been forced to reset.
 As a society, we have been bragging for too long about our ability to multi-task.
 This temporary isolation gives us time to be still, self-reflective and mindful.

-We have been taking a lot for granted.
-This crisis has made me more aware and grateful for things I rarely ever thought about.
-We are now longing for simple personal interactions with family, friends or neighbors.
-We might start to recognize the often “invisible people” in service industries who help keep this country running (bus drivers, food industry workers, delivery drivers, garbage collectors, etc.).
+Personally, I was taking a lot for granted.
+This crisis has made me more aware and grateful for simple things I rarely ever thought about.
+I'm now longing for personal interactions with family, friends and neighbors.
+I'm starting to recognize and appreciate the often “invisible people” in service industries who help keep this country running (bus drivers, food industry workers, delivery drivers, garbage collectors, etc.).